vyuldashev/laravel-queue-rabbitmq/README.md

 ### Use your own Connection

-You can extend the build-in `PhpAmqpLib\Connection\AMQPStreamConnection::class` or `PhpAmqpLib\Connection\AMQPSLLConnection::class` and within the connection config, you can define your own class.
+You can extend the built-in `PhpAmqpLib\Connection\AMQPStreamConnection::class` or `PhpAmqpLib\Connection\AMQPSLLConnection::class` and within the connection config, you can define your own class.
 When you specify a `connection` key in the config, with your own class name, every connection will use your own class.